 Your Repo.
 Your Results.¶

 A benchmark on someone else's code proves nothing to you.
-Run drift on a repo you know — and judge the findings yourself.
+Pick a repo you know — and judge the findings yourself.

 Don't take drift's word for it.
 Here are three things to verify against your own knowledge: